delvelabs/openwebvulndb-tools/README.md

 # Export the Vane 2.0 WordPress Scanner vulnerability data.
 # Add Vane 2 data as an asset of a release on the GitHub repository configured in the virtual environment.
 # With no argument, the data will be added to the latest release.
 To create a new release for the data,
-# use the --create-release option, specify the version with --release-version.
+# use the --create-release option.
+The current date will be used for the release number.
 # --target-commitish can be ignored for now, as the default is master.
-python -m openwebvulndb.wordpress vane2_export [--create-release] [--target-commitish branch|tag|commit]
+python -m openwebvulndb.wordpress vane2_export [--create-release] [--target-commitish branch|commit]
-[--release-version version]

 # Re-load CVE data
 python -m openwebvulndb.wordpress load_cve